 How to watch Iowa State football vs. Arizona State; TV channel, spread, game odds, prediction

-This is the first time in program history Iowa State has won 10 games, and also the first time having two 1,000-yard receivers in the same season.
+Arizona State features Cam Skattebo, who has rushed for over 1,200 yards and is one of the top running backs in not only the conference but college football.
+The Sun Devils will be without leading receiver Jordyn Tyson, who suffered a season-ending injury in the regular season finale vs. Arizona.

-Arizona State is led by Cam Skattebo, as the former FCS star has shined under head coach Kenny Dillingham.
-He has over 1,200 yards rushing and 14 touchdowns, helping spark a turnaround from 3-9 under Dillingham in his first season to 10 wins this year.
+Arizona State won just three games last year and was predicted by some to finish last in the Big 12 this year.
+Head coach Kenny Dillingham has led the resurgence of the program along with quarterback Sam Leavitt.

 The Cyclones and Sun Devils have never played.
-ESPN FPI gives ISU an early 55 percent chance to win, though, Arizona State is a 1.5-point favorite.
+According to the ESPN FPI, ISU has a 55 percent chance to win the game, while ASU is a 1.5-point favorite.

 Here are the details on how to watch, stream and follow Iowa State’s game vs. Arizona State on Saturday, Dec.
 7: